What is API Integration? Guide for app founders (non-technical)

 Custom APIs

-Custom APIs are APIs you create specifically for your app or business needs.
+Custom APIs are APIs you develop specifically for your app or business needs.

 There are tailored to your exact requirements, and can be designed to integrate seamlessly with your existing systems.
 What’s more, you have full control over functionality and data.